Digressive/Remove-MS-Store-Apps/README.md

 ## Features and Requirements

-* It's designed to be run on a Hyper-V host.
-* The Hyper-V host must have the Hyper-V management PowerShell modules installed.
-* A leading feature is that the utility can be used to backup VMs to a device which the Hyper-V host does not have permission to run a regular export.
+* The utility will remove specified built-in apps for the current logged on user.
+* The utility will remove specified provisioned built-in apps from the system.
-* The utility can be used to backup VMs from Hyper-V hosts in a cluster configuration.
+* This utility can be used for imaging and OS deployment, as well as single user.
-* The utility requires at least PowerShell 5.0
+* The utility requires a text file with a list of the apps to remove.

-This utility has been tested on Windows 10, Windows Server 2019, Windows Server 2016 and Windows Server 2012 R2 (Datacenter and Core Installations) with PowerShell 5.0.
+* This utility has been tested on Windows 10.

 ## How to get create a list of apps to remove

 To use the script you'll need to make a text file with a list of the apps to remove.

-To get a list of installed UWP apps for the current user:
+To get a list of built-in apps for the current user:

 ``` powershell
 Get-AppxPackage | Select Name